Javran/Thinking-dumps/sicp/ch04/exercise_4_67.md

 or otherwise `(link ?y ?z)` and `(link ?x ?y)` are essentially the same query and we are actually making no progess.

+To solve this problem, I began with observing the frames when there is an infinite loop.
+And actually it turns out to be very useful.

+For the first example, here is a pretty printed frame:

+* `?boss-7 -> ?boss-8`
+* `?middle-manager-7 -> ?staff-person-8`
+* `?boss-6 -> ?boss-7`
+* `?middle-manager-6 -> ?staff-person-7`
+* `?boss-5 -> ?boss-6`
+* `?middle-manager-5 -> ?staff-person-6`
+* ...
+* `?boss-1 -> ?boss-2`
+* `?middle-manager-1 -> ?staff-person-2`
+* `?who -> ?boss-1`
+* `?staff-person-1 -> Bitdiddle Ben`

+For the second example:

+* `?y-6 -> ?z-7`
+* `?x-7 -> a`
+* `?y-5 -> ?z-6`
+* `?x-6 -> a`
+* ...
+* `?y-1 -> ?z-2`
+* `?x-2 -> a`
+* `?z-1 -> a`
+* `?x-1 -> a`

+I believe the pattern is obvious: except for the early few bindings (i.e. the last few bindings, remember the frame grows by putting bindings in front of it), the frame bindings are just replicating themselves but not making anything new.

+Now we put these bindings into groups, for the first example, `[?boss,?middle-manager]` forms a group, and this group of bindings replicates for several times.
+Similarly, for the second example, the group is `[?y,?x]`.
+To detect a loop, we can just examine the frame, if we can find the first two binding groups, we can compare them and tell if the query system is not actually making any progress.

+**So here is my exercise answer**:

+* Describe what kind of information is included in this history.

+    We just use frames, if there is an infinite loop, the frame will keep growing and repeating itself, this can be considered a history.

+* How the check should be made.

+    By the observation I made above, we will achieve the goal by:

+    * detect binding groups by examining the frame

+    To detect the binding group, we just take the first variable in the frame, and see if we can find the same variable (with embeded number minused by 1) in the rest of the frame.
+This step finds the binding group length as well.
+    (We don't care if other variables are corresponding, as it will eventually be taken into account)

+    * take the first two (newest) binding group if found

+    After the length of the binding group is found, we take the first two binding groups if found.

+    * modify recursively on the first binding group and then compare

+    And we apply "minus id by 1" on every variable / value of the first binding group.
+    (e.g. `(?
+2 x)` will become `(?
+1 x)`)
+    If the resulting binding group is exactly the same as the second binding group, then a loop is detected.